mkudija/mkudija.github.io/reading-notes/_md/2017-10-02-The World's Great Catholic Literature.md

 - *Judgment Day* by Blessed John Ruysbroeck
 - *Address to the Beloved* by Rámon Lull
 - *Questions* by Rámon Lull
-- *Hope in the Mercy of God* by St. Theresa of Avila
+- *Hope in the Mercy of God* by St. Teresa of Avila
 - *On the Distribution of Alms* by St. Ignatius of Loyola
 - *Michelangelo and Religious Art* by Francisco de Hollanda
 - *Leonardo da Vinci* by Giorgio Vasari